DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 </pre>

-`cadenzaanalytics` is the offical package for fast and easy creation of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) Analytics Extensions with Python.
-The purpose of this module is to encapsulate the communication via the Cadenza API.

 # Cadenza Analytics Extensions

 An Analytics Extension extends the functional spectrum of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) with an analysis function or a visualisation type.
-An Analytics Extension exchanges structured data with Cadenza via the Cadenza API and both receives data from and returns data to Cadenza.
+An Analytics Extension is a web service that exchanges structured data with Cadenza via the Cadenza API.
 A user can integrate an analysis extension into Cadenza via the Cadenza Management Center and manage it there (if they have the appropriate rights).

 As of Cadenza Autumn 2023 (9.3), the following types and capabilities of analysis extensions are officially supported: